 Dutch commercial and political influence now spreads far and wide throughout the islands and coasts of South East Asia. click to view

 On the face of it, much remains the same as it has been for a long time in East Asia.
-Japan continues its self-imposed isolation, and the Qing empire is as vast as it has ever been, except for a small, remote notch taken out of it by a peace treaty with Russia.
-The Qing-dominated tributary system still covers all the states of this vast region except Japan.
+The Qing empire of China is as vast as it has ever been, except for a small, remote notch taken out of it by a peace treaty with Russia.
+The Qing-dominated tributary system still covers all the states of this vast region - Korea, Vietnam, Thailand, Burma.
+Japan remains the one notable exception, continuing its self-imposed isolation.

 Westerners, however, are an increasingly troubling presence in the region.
 Their notion of international trade and diplomacy knows nothing of the carefully regulated relationships involved in the tribute system; for them, commercial and political relations between nations are conducted on equal terms.
 They are knocking more and more clamorously on the doors of East Asian countries to be let into their markets and mission fields.
 The ruling elites of these nations - conservative Confucians - all react with a mixture of disdain, bafflement and fury.
 They are determined to keep the Westerners out, especially as many of the European traders - particularly the British - are little better than drugs pushers trying to create a market for opium.